Skip to main content

 To get started: the minimal effective stack

-1. Modern CRM (HubSpot, Pipedrive)
+1. A modern CRM (HubSpot, Pipedrive)

 • Automates tracking and information collection

-• Measures performance with dashboards and visualization
+• Measures performance with dashboards

-2. Web Analytics (Google Analytics 4)
+2. Web analytics (Google Analytics 4)

-• Understands user behavior through statistics
+• Tracks user behavior through your content

-• Identifies your top-converting content via analysis
+• Identifies your top-converting pages

 • Reveals your most qualified traffic sources

-• Enriches your prospect data and improves quality
+• Enriches prospect data and improves quality

-• Generates personalized messages based on analysis
+• Generates personalized messages based on each signal’s context

 Action plan: your transformation in 3 steps